bmillemathias/bmillemathias.github.io/_posts/2024-02-25-kubernetes-core-dns-to-the-rescue.markdown

 ```
 forward . /etc/resolv.conf
 ```
-which means query are resolved using the content of `/etc/resolv.conf` in the CoreDNS pod.
+which means queries are resolved using the content of `/etc/resolv.conf` in the CoreDNS pod, which is actually the file of the Kubernetes node.

 ### Why systemd-resolved returns a SERVFAIL ?

 As I understand it, `systemd-resolved`, for the sake of security, does not forward what it considers local queries over the internet resolvers, and answers `SERVFAIL` over `NXDOMAIN`.

+Could it be related that  `.local` TLD is used by [zeroconf][zeroconf] and [mdns][mdns] (Apple Bonjour or Avahi) ?
+I don't know.

-In our case, PBBouncer stops any further DNS query.
+Anyway, after this, PBBouncer stops any further DNS query.

 ## Resolving the resolution